 In 1891 Coconino County was created by the Arizona Territorial Assembly.
 When an election was held to determine the permanent county seat, Flagstaff won out over nearby Williams, hands down.

 When the area locals began to frequent the nearby Indian ruins, now encompassed within Walnut Canyon National Monument, Michael Riordan took a major interest.
 As word of the ruins spread, an alarming scale of looting and destruction began to occur there.
 In no time at all, the newly formed Flagstaff Chamber of Commerce denounced the mutilation of the cliff dwellings.
 However, no formal steps were taken to protect the ruins until they became part of the San Francisco Mountain Forest Preserve in 1904.

 In 1899, the University of Northern Arizona was established and Flagstaff soon became the cultural center of Northern Arizona.
 By the early 1900s, Flagstaff’s “Seven Wonders” had become well known and tourism became its biggest industry as Flagstaff continued to grow at a slow and steady pace.

-Coconino County, the largest in Arizona, and the second largest in the United States, encompasses the winter ski resort, Arizona Snow Bowl, Meteor Crater, the Painted Desert and Oak Creek Canyon.
-Flagstaff stands as the gateway to many nearby national parks and monuments — Sunset Crater National Monument, Walnut Canyon National Monument, Wupatki National Monument, Grand Canyon National Park, and Petrified Forest National Park.
+Coconino County, the largest county in Arizona, and the second largest in the United States encompasses the winter ski resort, Arizona Snow Bowl, Meteor Crater, the Painted Desert, and Oak Creek Canyon.
+Flagstaff stands as the gateway to many nearby National Parks and monuments including Sunset Crater National Monument, Walnut Canyon National Monument, Wupatki National Monument, Grand Canyon National Park, and Petrified Forest National Park.

-Flagstaffis also home to the U.S. Naval Observatories and Lowell Observatory, and the Museum of Northern Arizona, one of the best archeological museums on the Prehistoric Southwest in the world.
+Flagstaff is also home to the U.S. Naval Observatories, the Lowell Observatory, and the Museum of Northern Arizona, one of the best archeological museums on the Prehistoric Southwest in the world.